The Confederate flag continues to generate controversy and impassioned debates with implications for the First Amendment.

 Some people view the flag as a symbol celebrating racism and regard the use of Confederate symbols in state flags or their display on state property as offensive; to other individuals it represents Southern heritage, and they assert their right to display the flag of the Confederate South wherever they like.

 The Supreme Court, while allowing the removal of the Confederate flag to stop disruption, has declined to find that flag infringes upon the rights of those who find it repugnant.
-In this photo, a white woman stands in protest by a Confederate flag fluttering in the breeze as a group of 20 civil rights marchers pass through Hammond, Louisiana in 1967.
-(AP Photo/Jack Thornell, used with permission from the Associated Press)
+In this photo, a white woman stands in protest by a Confederate flag fluttering in the breeze as a group of 20 civil rights marchers pass through Hammond, Louisiana, in 1967.
+(AP Photo/Jack Thornell)

 Court rejects case that Confederate flag display violated constitutional rights

-The use of the battle flag in state flag designs reached the 11th Circuit Court of Appeals in 1997 in Coleman v.
-Miller, in which James Andrew Coleman sued to enjoin Georgia from flying the state flag over state office buildings.
+The use of the Confederate battle flag in state flag designs reached the 11th U.S. Circuit Court of Appeals in 1997 in Coleman v.
+Miller, in which James Andrew Coleman sued to stop Georgia from flying its state flag over state office buildings.

 The court focused most of its attention on the equal protection argument ultimately dismissing it.
 It also rejected the First Amendment argument, on the ground that the display of the flag did not compel the individual affirmatively to acknowledge the message represented by the flag.
 Had the state, however, required Coleman to display the flag on his license plate, it would have run afoul of the First Amendment.

-The National Association for the Advancement of Colored People (NAACP) launched a campaign in 1994 to remove the battle flag from the South Carolina state capitol, where it had flown since 1962.
-The campaign included an economic and tourism boycott coupled with an extensive public relations campaign that resulted in significant losses in revenue for the state.
-The campaign initially ended in a compromise that removed the flag from the statehouse dome to a less prominent place on the grounds, where it served as part of a Civil War memorial.
-In 2015, Governor Nikki Haley signed a bill also removing this flag in the wake of the murder of nine black members of the Emanuel African Methodist Episcopal Church by a white supremacist.
-In this photo, two men hold up their Confederate flags as they counter protest during a march and rally by the Congress of National Black Churches in 1998 at the Statehouse in Columbia, South Carolina.
-The march by the members of the Black Churches was to protest the disgrace of the Confederate flag flying over the Statehouse in South Carolina.
-(AP Photo/Mary Ann Chastain, used with permission from the Associated Press)
+The NAACP campaign edin 1994 to remove the Confederate battle flag from the South Carolina state capitol in Columbia, where it had flown since 1962.
+The campaign included an economic and tourism boycott coupled with an extensive public relations campaign that caused revenue losses for the state.
+Eventually, a compromise was reached to remove the flag from the statehouse dome to a less prominent place on the grounds where it served as part of a Civil War memorial.
+In 2015, Gov. Nikki Haley signed a bill also removing this flag in the wake of the murder of nine black members of the Emanuel African Methodist Episcopal Church in Charleston by a white supremacist.
+In this photo, two men hold up Confederate flags in a counterprotest at the South Carolina statehouse.
+(AP Photo/Mary Ann Chastain)

-Activists have campaigned for Confederate flag removal on state property
+Activists have campaigned to remove Confederate flag from state property

 After the courts upheld the constitutionality of Georgia flag display, activists turned to other tactics to remove similar displays from public property.